Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add borders to the corner of the transformed items for the Omniwand, Morph'O'Tool, and Akashic Tome (Morph Overlay)
 - Enable FermiumASM's onDemandAnimatedTextures setting, improving rendering performance
 - Disable Recurrent Complex special saplings, which caused tree farms to be extremely slow and generate fences unless laid out in a checkerboard pattern
+- Add a custom GUI post-crash to better share the crash information and link to the DJ2 discord (Crash Assistant)
+- Add an early warning when attempting to load Essential (Crash Assisant)

 ## Text and Quest Updates: